consensus-shipyard/ipc/docs/fendermint/observability.md

 - `topdown_parent_finality_committed_height` (IntGauge): Sets the height of the committed parent finality.
 - `tracing_errors` (IntCounterVec): Increments the count of tracing errors for the affected event.

-## Events and Corresponding Metrics
+## Events and corresponding metrics

 ### BlockProposalReceived